-Table S5.6 shows the estimated costs for gas, shale, and coalbed methane (CBM) natural gas wells by PSAC area based on 2021 estimated costs and production profiles.
-Supply costs are lowest for horizontal wells in the Foothills Front and Northwestern region (PSAC areas 2 and 7).
+Table S5.6 shows the estimated costs for gas, shale, and coalbed methane (CBM) natural gas wells by PSAC area based on 2022 estimated costs and production profiles.
+Supply costs are lowest for horizontal wells in the Foothills Front and Northwestern Alberta areas (PSAC areas 2 and 7).

 Supply costs are based on representative wells in each PSAC area.
 Results may not reflect wells that differ from the representative well profiles used in the analysis.
 The analysis also includes a separate set of supply costs for certain PSAC areas to reflect the industry practice of drilling more than one well or lateral leg from a well pad, commonly referred to as a multiwell pad or multilateral well.
 Operators of these wells can take advantage of economies of scale and cost efficiencies, resulting in lower costs per unit of output.